 Firstly, empty your head of all the million and one things whizzing around it.
 Until you do this you won’t be able to think straight, I share 3 steps to get to grips with overwhelm in this blog.

 Once you have emptied your head, it’s time to think about what you want.
 Not what you think you should do.
 Not what you think is expected of you.
-Not what you have always done.
-Follow these 5 steps to start the process:
+Not what you have always done:

 - What does your ideal Monday look like?
 From the moment the day starts to the moment you go to bed.
 Think about the whole experience, all of five of your senses and what they will be experiencing.
 Where will you be, who will you be with, what will you be doing with them, what will you be doing?